 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 18.
-References, Supervision Until the completion of their reference check, their police records check and their orientation and initial training, a staff member and volunteer shall have direct contact with persons with developmental disabilities only when being supervised.
+References, Supervision 🔶 Until the completion of their reference check, their police records check and their orientation and initial training, a staff member and volunteer shall have direct contact with persons with developmental disabilities only when being supervised.
 (O.Reg.299/10, 13(6)) To all service agencies.
 Review Staff and Volunteer Records that outline staff and volunteers shall have direct contact with persons with developmental disabilities only when being supervised, until the completion of: • reference check • police records check • orientation and initial training, Evidence may include: • Schedules • Communication Logs • Case notes • Application dates • Orientation checklist A letter and/or documentation confirming completion of corrective action.

 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance Staff-Volunteer Records 19.
 Training, Physical Restraint Each service agency shall train all staff members who work directly with persons with developmental disabilities on the use of physical restraint.
-(O.Reg.299/10, 17(2)) The Policy Directives for Service Agencies require that service agencies select a training package on the prevention and use of physical restraint that has been identified for use in adult developmental services by the Community Networks of Specialized Care - Ontario review committee.
-Applicable SGLR ISR RESP ADL CP Documented evidence such as a certificate of completion or a signed notation in the staff person's file.
-Agencies must use the training packages and providers listed below: Safe Management Group Crisis Prevention Institute QBS Inc. The Mandt System Inc. Mandt System - (RCT) Canadian Training Institute Hy'N'Hancement Consulting Inc. A letter and/or documentation confirming completion of corrective action.
-Institute Hy'N'Hancement
+(O.Reg.299/10, 17(2)) Intent Applicable SGLR ISR RESP ADL CP Indicator Documented evidence such as a certificate of completion or a signed notation in the staff person's file.
+Agencies must use the training packages and providers listed below: Safe Management Group Crisis Prevention Institute QBS Inc. The Mandt System Inc. Mandt System - (RCT) Canadian Training Institute Hy'N'Hancement Consulting Inc. Agencies have flexibility in determining which of the identified training packages and providers meet the training needs of agency staff and are a good fit with the organization.
+For compliance, we are verifying that all staff received training in the use of physical restraint, regardless of the agency's practice around the use of restraints or the needs of persons receiving supports and services.
+Required for Compliance

 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 20.
 Physical Restraint, Training Package, Suitable for Adults with a Developmental Disability Further to the requirements to train direct care staff on the use of physical restraint, as listed in section 17(2), "General behaviour intervention strategies, training", of O.Reg.299/10, a service agency shall ensure that it selects atraining package from the identified list of training packages and providers which were reviewed by the Community Networks of Specialized Care Ontario.
-(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Agencies must use the training packages and providers listed below: Safe Management Group Crisis Prevention Institute QBS Inc. The Mandt System Inc. Mandt System - (RCT) Canadian Training Institute Hy'N'Hancement Consulting Inc. A letter and/or documentation confirming completion of corrective action.
+(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR ADL CP Agencies must use the training packages and providers listed below: • Safe Management Group • Crisis Prevention Institute • QBS Inc. • The Mandt System Inc. • Mandt System - (RCT) Canadian Training Institute • Hy'N'Hancement Consulting Inc. A letter and/or documentation confirming completion of corrective action.

 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 21.
 Physical Restraint, Training Package/Emergency Situations Further to the requirements to train direct care staff on the use of physical restraint, as listed in section 17(2), "General behaviour intervention strategies, training", of O.Reg.299/10, a service agency shall therefore ensure that all components of the curriculum within a selected training package (both theory and practice of all physical restraint holds outlined in the curriculum) are taught to and successfully completed by all direct care staff at the agency.
-(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Agencies must use the training packages and providers listed below: Safe Management Group Crisis Prevention Institute QBS Inc. The Mandt System Inc. Mandt System - (RCT) Canadian Training Institute Hy'N'Hancement Consulting Inc. A letter and/or documentation confirming completion of corrective action.
+(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Agencies must use the training packages and providers listed below: • Safe Management Group • Crisis Prevention Institute • QBS Inc. • The Mandt System Inc. • Mandt System - (RCT) Canadian Training Institute • Hy'N'Hancement Consulting Inc. A letter and/or documentation confirming completion of corrective action.